simpledotorg/container-deployment/doc/SecretManagement.md

 # Commit the changes
 ```

 `decrypt` , `encrypt` and `kubeseal_encrypt` supports multiple options to decrypt/encrypt secrets in a all the environments or a specific environment or a specific file.
-Please refer the usage section below for more details.
+Please refer the usage section for more details.